 Methodology for the creation of the Maritime Boundaries

 Data collection and boundaries calculations

 It is possible to download the used treaties in PDF and the coordinates of the boundaries in GML (Geography MarkUp Language).
 The geodatabase is not only consultable through a web form, but also through a map interface where one can zoom, pan or query the GIS layers.
 Linking makes it simple to jump from the information pages to the map interface and reverse.
 The latter was implemented using the open-source GeoServer, which supports Open-GIS standards.
 This allows making the GIS layers available through WMS (Web Map Services) and WFS (Web Feature Services).
-All polygons have the same legend, but for the boundaries, a legend, based on the type of the line has been used, where the following five categories are used: (i) 200 nm, (ii) disputed, (iii) median line, (iv) treaty, (v) treaty – digitized.

-In order to optimize the dissemination of the global maritme boundaries database, a KML or or Keyhole Markup Language file has been created.
+In order to optimize the dissemination of the global maritime boundaries database, a KML or or Keyhole Markup Language file has been created.
 KML is the filetype that can be viewed in Google Earth or on Google Maps.
 For performance reasons, the shapefile had to be generalised first to export it into a kml file.
 Within ArcGIS, the polygons were simplified on 10 arcsec (0,0027 deg).

 Animation illustrating the drafting of the Maritime Borders from start to finish.